Cynthia Hancox.com

 0 Comments

 ERO (the Education Review Office) is charged under law with conducting review of home educating families, when requested to do so by the Ministry of Education.
-Under current government policy, up to 35 reviews per year are funded, and these are only requested on a complaints basis.
+Under current government policy, up to 35 reviews per year are funded, and these are (usually) only requested on a complaints basis.
+(Note however, there are other reasons an ERO review might be conducted.
+See HERE.)

 This means that if someone (it could be anonymous) complains to the MoE that your child is not being suitably educated, then they may request an ERO review.
 For a while that was the automatic result, but now the MoE first investigates the complaint, by contacting the family concerned, letting them know of the complaint, and giving them the opportunity to respond.
 If the response is such that the MoE decides that there is no real reason to be concerned, they don't request an ERO review.
 Otherwise, they will.
 However, if this is a second complaint, and the first one did not result in and ERO review, the Ministry is inclined to go straight to ERO the second time.

-The only other time that an ERO review is called for is if a declined exemption application is appealed, but that is quite a different process, not involving visiting the family, which I will address in another post.
+The other most common time that an ERO review is called for is if a declined exemption application is appealed, but that is quite a different process, not involving visiting the family, which I will address in another post.

 I will also post separately about responding to complaints and preparing for reviews - here, a brief look at the history and statistics of ERO reviews for home educators.